The content of this page is intended for healthcare professionals only.

-Are you a nurse dedicated to helping patients with problems related to the bladder or bowel?
+Are you a nurse dedicated to helping patients with bladder or bowel problems?

-Bladder and bowel problems are subject to many different therapies and clinical management.
-Clinical studies or education-related projects carried out by the European Association of Urology Nurses (EAUN) as well as European Society for Pediatric Urology Nurses (ESPU-N) group members, with their perspectives on care, support and training, is important for the development of best practice.
+With the clinical studies and education-related projects carried out by group members of the European Association of Urology Nurses (EAUN) as well as the European Society for Pediatric Urology Nurses (ESPU-N), being important for the development of best practice, Wellspect has connected its study grants to both associations.

-How can this benefit you as a nurse?
+How can a study grant benefit you as a nurse?

-The European Association of Urology Nurses (EAUN) represents approx. 3,000 nurses, all working in urological care.
-It is a lively, dynamic organization with the aim to foster the highest standards of urological nursing care throughout Europe and to facilitate the continued development of urological nursing in all its aspects.
+The European Association of Urology Nurses (EAUN) represents approx. 3,000 nurses working in urological care.
+It is a lively, dynamic organization with the aim of fostering the highest standards of urological nursing care throughout Europe and facilitating the continued development of urological nursing in all its aspects.

 The scope of this study grant is related to bladder and bowel management/dysfunction.
 The study may use qualitative (e.g. data collection through interviews) or quantitative (e.g. data collection through clinical examinations) methods.
 Any study design proposed will be considered.